 If money is too tight this year for a goose, a pork roast may fit the bill.
 I ate pork loin roasts frequently and with great pleasure as a child, but today it is very difficult to find loin roasts that are fatty enough to be as good as the roasts that my mother used to slow cook for hours on Sundays (as I was being smacked for fidgeting in church).

-However, if budget concerns loom large for you this year, there’s good news: Pork shoulder (a.k.a. pork butt) really makes a better roast than the loin of today’s leaner pork, and it can be very affordable (I’ve seen it offered for less than two dollars per pound several times in 2015, and it rarely costs more than three dollars).
+However, if budget concerns loom large for you this year, there’s good news: Pork shoulder (a.k.a. pork butt) really makes a better roast than the loin of today’s leaner pork, and it can be very affordable (I’ve seen it offered for less than four dollars per pound several times in 2021, and it rarely costs more than five or six dollars, even at a place like Whole Foods).

 Properly roasted pork is very tender and full of subtle flavor.
 It can be delicious in preparations that incorporate fruit, in which case white wines are usually more successful.
 Riesling is particularly good with pork served this way, although other fruity, unoaked wines like Viognier can also be excellent.
 If you’d rather forego the fruit, a simple roast rubbed with garlic, thyme and sage and served with de-glazed pan sauce can be terrific, and you’ll likely prefer a light red in this instance.